 The connective tissue can make the brisket tough and chewy if not properly removed.
 Trimming also allows for the smoke and rubs to penetrate better.
 This will improve the brisket by adding more flavor.
 It will also become a more attractive presentation.

-Separating the point and the flat, the two muscles in the brisket, that each has a different characteristics are used in different recipes.
+Separating the point and the flat, the two muscles in the brisket, which each have different characteristics are used in different recipes.

 Overall, trimming a brisket is one of the most crucial steps in the process and can greatly improve the taste and texture of the final product, leading to a better overall BBQ experience for you and your guest.